 I have been blogging about motherhood far less these days.
 I’m knee-deep in navigating toddlerhood as well as still adjusting to parenting two under three.
 Add to that another cross-country move in two weeks.
 You could say life has been busy.

 As I dust off the keyboard and gather my thoughts while sitting on a moving box, I also feel like part of my silence was from a period of retreat.
 One that I’m finally ready to talk about.

-When I gave birth to my daughter last November, I knew this would come with tremendous change evolving from a family of three to four.
+When I gave birth to my daughter, I knew this would come with tremendous change.
 What I didn’t see coming was a secondary recovery that would be isolated to my first born and I. I’m not necessarily talking about the struggle of helping him be a big brother – that was to be expected; I’m talking about the struggle of discovering myself as a mom who was brand new to toddlerhood.

 When he turned two, that meant I had gained two years of wisdom.
 But it also meant I had 16+ years of inexperience ahead of me.
 This is the hardest thing about your first born – you’re never really ahead.
 That new-ness and that fragility that you feel when holding them in your arms for the first time never goes away.
 There’s a continued vulnerability I carry with me when I hold his hand through new chapters.